MP Chairs Committee To Improve Life Chances For People Suffering Cardiac Arrest

 The CADEY campaign, which stands for Community Access Defibrillators for East Yorkshire, was founded by the MP in 2018 in response to the dismal survival rates for cardiac arrests which occur outside a hospital and the lack of publicly accessible defibrillators in the area.

 It aims to increase the number of communities with defibrillators and to raise awareness of how easy they are to use, and the enormous difference that they can make in the event of an emergency.
-Research from the suggests that members of the public often lack the confidence to use the device, which has contributed to survival rates that are as low as one in every ten people.
+Research from the British Heart Foundation suggests that members of the public often lack the confidence to use the device, which has contributed to survival rates that are as low as one in every ten people.
 Three-quarters of people surveyed have said that they wouldn’t know what to do in the event of a cardiac arrest.

 It is also likely that the coronavirus outbreak has had a detrimental impact on survival rates due to a reticence from the public to get involved in medical emergencies.